SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_250e4095-fa08-4101-bb02-e72f870fcbd1_do_not_edit_manually.md

     - **Effort:** advanced

-??? abstract "Discovery Commands Correlation"

-    Detects some frequent discovery commands used by some ransomware operators.

-    - **Effort:** intermediate

 ??? abstract "Dllhost Wrong Parent"

     Dllhost.exe is a process belonging to Microsoft Windows Operating System.
 The dllhost.exe file manages DLL based applications.
 This rule analyse if the parent of this process is a legitimate one or not.